Agoric/documentation/main/guides/getting-started/swaparoo-making-a-payment-explainer.md

-# Making Payments in Agoric Smart Contracts
+# Sending Invitation Payments using an Address
 In this document, we'll explain how to send a payment to someone using their `agoric1...` address from an Agoric smart contract using a deposit facet.

 ## Using a depositFacet